 1726.William Harrison, also a licenced brandy retailer.

 The alehouse changed ownership again in 1753 when William Hammond of St. Albans, Nonington, purchased it for £.130.
 10s 8d, from Elizabeth Beake, a widow from Stourmout, who had inherited “The White Horse” from her brother, William Hammond of St. Ann’s Parish, Westminster.
 The premises sold in 1700 had occupied two acres but by 1753 it been divided into an alehouse and a smithy occupying half an acre each.
 The alehouse consisted of “that messuage or tenement situated at Nonington in a place there called Church Street and called or known by the name of “The White Horse” with outhouses buildings orchards gardens about half acre previously occupied by Laurence Austen now occupied by Thomas Prebble”.
-The now a separate blacksmith’s forge consisted of: “stables outhouses yards gardens backsides and lands previously occupied by Christopher Spain now occupied by Henry Spain” and had had no living accommodation.
-The remaining acre of land appears to have been sold at some time, possibly for agricultural use.
+The now a separate blacksmith’s forge consisted of: “stables outhouses yards gardens backsides and lands previously occupied by Christopher Spain now occupied by Henry Spain”.
+The remaining acre of land appears to have been separated at some time, possibly for agricultural use.

 The successors of Thomas Prebble were: